ACFTest/locke/README.md

     DST Transitions
       ✔ Should handle DST start transition
       ✔ Should handle DST end transition
+    Manual DST Override
+      ✔ Should activate manual override and set DST active ✔ Should activate manual override and set DST inactive ✔ Should disable manual override and revert to automatic DST

   Token: Error Handling
     ✔ Should prevent unauthorized wallet claims